NickMcConnell/Beleriand/docs/hacking/modifying.rst

   gen-cave.c; the information here consists of parameters for generating individual levels, and for how often given level types appear.

-store.txt
+world.txt
-  This details the shop owners and their relative generosity.
+  This file defines the names of all the places (dungeon levels, etc) in the game and how they are connected.

 blow_effects.txt
   This defines effects to the player caused by monster attacks.
 The simplest